bbbradsmith/huffmunch/README.md

 # huffmunch

-This is a practical generic compression library for the NES or other 6502 platforms.
+A practical generic compression library for the NES or other 6502 platforms.

 **This is currently under construction, not yet ready for use.**